 If you need an Adobe-certified app to sign your document, then Adobe Fill & Sign is the best way forward.
 Signing a document is easy — you just create a custom signature with a finger or stylus on your touchscreen, then tap to apply it, or your initial, to a form.
 Then you can easily share the finished PDF from inside the app.
 There are some issues with the app though.
 Users complain of a lack of landscape view, and it doesn’t allow you to easily save a local copy of the document.
 Still, it is Adobe’s best document signing app, and it’s an important name in the industry.

-Downloaded by over 6 million users and highlighted by Apple as among the “best business apps”, SignEasy is relied upon by many different professionals.
-The app allows you to fill and sign paperwork while out of the office, request specific documents from email contacts, and draw your own unique signature on the screen.
-If you’re using an iPhone X or later, then you can also use Face ID to keep your signature secure.
+Downloaded by over 6 million users and highlighted by Apple as one of the best business apps, SignEasy is relied upon by many different professionals.
+The app allows you to fill out and sign paperwork while out of the office, request specific documents from email contacts, and draw your own unique signature on the screen.
+You can also sign documents from within apps like Gmail, Dropbox, and Google Drive.
+If you’re using an iPhone X or later, you can use Face ID to keep your signature secure.
 Unfortunately, it’s of limited use for anyone who needs a free app, as only your first three documents are free.
-Any after that it will cost you a subscription of at least $10 per month.
+Any after that will cost you a subscription of at least $7 per month.
 It also supports a lot of Apple’s newest features, including Dark Mode and multi-window support in iPadOS.

 With over 50 million users throughout the entire world, DocuSign claims it is the most widely used of all digital signature apps — and it’s easy to see why.
 DocuSign offers unlimited free signing of documents, with no monthly limit.
 You can share to email, Google Drive, Dropbox, Box, and more services, it is compliant with the eSign Act, and it allows you to create your own custom signature.
 It’s not the most user-friendly of apps, and it can take a little while to get going, but once you get a handle on it, it’s easy to use.